-- In the Built-in server area, specify the port where the built-in web server runs.
+In the Built-in server area, specify the port where the built-in web server runs.
 By default this port is set to the default IntelliJ IDEA port 63342 through which IntelliJ IDEA accepts connections from services.
 You can set the port number to any other value starting from 1024.

-- On the Data Views page under the Debugger node, configure advanced debugger options: enable or disable Inline Debugging, specify when you want to see tooltips with object values and expressions evaluation results, etc.
+On the settings page under the Debugger node, configure advanced debugger options: enable or disable Inline Debugging, specify when you want to see tooltips with object values and expressions evaluation results, and so on.

 Starting a debugging session with your default Chrome user data

 You may notice that your debugging session starts in a new window with a custom Chrome user data instead of your default one.
 As a result, the window looks unusual, for example, your bookmarks, the browser history, and the extensions are missing, which altogether breaks your development experience.
 That happens because IntelliJ IDEA uses Chrome Debugging Protocol and runs Chrome with the